It’s said you’re full of love for us

 As a staunch atheist, though, I’m not sure whether to applaud the new movement or to view it with disdain.
 I incline towards the latter position, for several reasons.
 First of all, I have encountered very few new ideas among these aggressive atheists.
 Most of their books and articles are uninteresting, at least to anyone who has historical perspective.
 It is infinitely more rewarding to read Nietzsche than to read a media-whore like Christopher Hitchens.
 More generally, the “new atheists” don’t seem to realize that the world faces much greater problems than the widespread belief in God.
 Notwithstanding the little poem I put at the head of this chapter, the horrors caused by religious belief are of little significance compared to the horrors caused by corporate and state power.
 Capitalism has become so destructive that species survival is threatened, and the wars and violence waged on behalf of private and public power destroy thousands of lives every day.
-In a few fundamentalist states, yes, there is great value in anti-religious activism; but in most of the world, public intellectuals would be well-advised to follow the examples of Glenn Greenwald, Naomi Klein, Norman Finkelstein, and other such leftists if they want to have beneficent influence on society.
+In a few fundamentalist states, yes, there is great value in anti-religious activism; but in most of the world, public intellectuals would be well-advised to follow the examples of Glenn Greenwald, Naomi Klein, Norman Finkelstein, and other such leftists if they want to have a beneficent influence on society.

 Instead you get superfluous books like Hitchens’ God Is Not Great, an unreadable embarrassment.
 Arguing against religious dogmas is easy, too easy.
 To expose the silliness of Christianity, Islam, and Judaism is no more difficult than to expose the silliness of ancient polytheism, medieval Norse religion, and Scientology.
 It is all stunningly irrational and childish.
 There are, however, other modern religions that are perhaps even more stupid and certainly more dangerous, religions like the Free Market theology that has in the past forty years destroyed millions of lives around the world and is threatening to destroy the species.
 Indeed, religions such as Christianity can be used in the service of extirpating these truly pernicious ideologies and power-structures, these modern murderous misadventures of the mind and of politics, as Christianity was used in Latin America’s liberation theology movement from the 1960s to the 1980s.
 Whether religion is a positive or a negative force depends not only on its doctrines but on its social and political context.
 Doubtless it is best not to delude oneself, but if doing so gives one the strength and inspiration to fight oppression or simply to persevere, then I say: there are worse things than self-delusion.

 In the end, though, I am definitely on the side of atheism, i.e. reason, and I deplore the quietism that religion has tended to foster among oppressed populations (with a few notable exceptions).
 “Console yourself in the thought of the Beyond,” people are counseled, “and resign yourself to a sinful, hateful world.”
-It is ironic that religion has so often had the effect of making the world an even more sinful and hateful place than it already is.
+It's ironic that religion has so often had the effect of making the world an even more sinful and hateful place than it already is.
 In any case, there are other ways to “spiritually” bond with people than through religion, and there are other ways to steep oneself in cosmic wonder.
 It will not be a sad day when the three great Western religions vanish from the earth.

 In the knowledge of this, I used to dabble in the diverting art of Christian mockery.
 I’ve put some of those thoughts below and added a few of more substance.
 [Also see these notes on Karl Kautsky's classic Foundations of Christianity.]